inspire-1a03/intersession-2020-hchallen/docs/index.md

 |RGB LED      |Gives the device the ability to visually communiate information using a colour coded system                |            |Thermometer  |Allows the device to monitor termperatures and communicate whether it is too hot or too cold for the plants|
 | Buzzer      |Provides an audio commponent to the device to communicate the information that the device provides         |

+**Brief description: The Arduino-Beeno3000 is a cutting edge piece of agricultural technology.
+The device allows farmers, whether they be farming  on a household or industrial scale, to carefully monitor key aspects that directly affect the health and safety of their plants.
+The Arduino-Beeno3000 comes fully equipped with temperature measuring and light monitoring technology.
+Due to the presence of a RGB ELD and a fully customizable buzzer, you will never miss a beat when it comes to the safety of your plants.
+I strongly believe that every farmer in NorthAmerican, big or small, can benefit from the Arduino-Beeno3000!**

 <!--